Marion Boulton Stroud: Awards

 Boulton Stroud was elected to the American Craft Council as an Honorary Fellow in 1988.
 She was declared one of the "Distinguished Daughters of Pennsylvania" by Governor Ed Rendell in 2006, and received Maine's Skowhegan Governor's Award, given for "outstanding service to art and artists".

+Stroud was also a prolific competitor in field trials for dogs.
+Her black lab 'Robber's Stray Bullet' placed first in the U.S. National Open Retriever Championship in 2014.

 Death

 Boulton Stroud died on August 22, 2015, in Northeast Harbor, Maine.
 In 2016, a substantial part of Boulton Stroud's art collection (including four pieces by Georgia O'Keeffe) was offered for sale with proceeds going to the Marion Boulton "Kippy" Stroud Foundation, for the ongoing support of The Fabric Workshop and Museum.
 Boulton Stroud's collection contained around 1,500 works of art, including pieces by Georgia O'Keeffe, Henrietta Shore, Marsden Hartley, George Bellows, Arthur Dove, Joseph Stella, and Andy Warhol.